NintwnDude879/fnaf-sb-autosplitter/README.md

 - All items
 - All time changes
 - All deloads
+- All ending cutscenes
 - Monty Boss fight dump bucket balls
 - Fazerblast flags
 - Shattered Chica generators
 - Afton boss fight buttons

 If there is a feature or split you would like to be included, feel free to fill out [this Google Form](https://forms.gle/jxidK6RFToEXzUDe7).

+## How to Use

+There is a perfectly well documented video on how to use this autosplitter [here](https://youtu.be/UkRkU2WcJDc).